SoftUni-Internal/interactive-content/EN/03-HATEOAS/02-HATEOAS-Examples.md

 }​
 ```

-In this example we retrieve a user representation.
+In this example we retrieve a user representation in a JSON format.

 While we receive the required response payload, we are not provided with the possible endpoints, for example.